JSachdev92/Advanced-Lane-Finding/Advanced-Lane-Finding_ProjectReport_JayantSachdev.md

 to calculate the curvature of the left and right lane markings.
 I then averaged the left and right markings to get a better estimate of the desired path curvature at the center of the lane.

 In order to calculate the vehicle position with respect to center, i first defined the vehicle center as the center of the x - axis.
 Then i realized that at the vehicle longitudinal position, the y-axis was at its maximum point and the polynomial fit to the lane markings were defined as: x = f(y).
 As such, i used the real world 2nd order polynomial coeffients with the maximum Y values to calculate the lateral position of the left and right lane at Y=maxY.
-I then determined the center of the lane to be:
+I determined the center of the lane to be:

 (Dist<sub>LeftLane</sub> + Dist<sub>RightLane</sub>)/2 +  Dist<sub>LeftLane</sub>.

-I then found the position error to be:
+I then defined the position error as:

 Position Error = Center of the Lane - Vehicle Center